-12. Geleshes or Qeleshes is a brimless hat that is a part of the Albanians traditional dresses.
+12. Geleshes or Qeleshes is a brimless hat that is a part of the Albanian traditional dresses.
 You will most likely see this type of hat in rural areas.

 13. Albania has more than 750,000 bunkers.
 They were built during the Enver Hoxha dictatorship to prepare for an invasion.
 However, these bunkers were never used as the invasion never happened.
 They’re now either an eyesore or a museum.

-14. Tirana’s mayor from 2000-2011 Edi Rama who’s also a painter is the reason behind why Albania’s capital has a lot of green spaces.
-And unlike any other European cities who were under the communists rule, Tirana doesn’t have any shade of dark or grey color, the city is very colorful.
+14. Tirana’s mayor from 2000-2011 Edi Rama who’s also a painter is the reason why Albania’s capital has a lot of green spaces.
+And unlike any other European cities that were under the communists’ rule, Tirana doesn’t have any shade of dark or grey color, the city is very colorful.

 15. If you come across Albania’s national drink, Raki, you should remember that this alcoholic drink is extremely strong!
 If someone offered you a glass of Raki, you should drink it with caution.
 If it is from a bar, there’s a possibility that it’s quite safe (although you still need to drink cautiously).
 But if it is from the home-made Raki from local villages, chances are it will be too strong.

 16. Upon leaving Albania, don’t forget to buy a pair of “Opinga”.
 It is a traditional Albanian shoe worn by both women and men.
 It is also one of the most common souvenirs from the country.

 17. If you’re a coffee-lover, you’d love to stay in Albania.
 Albanians love coffee so much that they start their day with a cup of Java which is a strong coffee.